-Allstate offers two liability insurance components in a business auto policy: bodily injury liability and property damage liability coverage.
-Auto liability coverage is required in every state.
+Allstate offers two liability insurance components in a commercial auto policy: bodily injury liability and property damage liability coverage.
+Every state requires auto liability coverage.

-If your employee is driving a company vehicle and causes an accident, bodily injury coverage helps pay for the other driver's medical bills.
-Property damage coverage helps pay for the other driver's car repairs.
+Let’s say your employee is driving a company vehicle and causes an accident.
+Bodily injury coverage helps pay for the other driver's medical bills, and property damage coverage helps pay for their car repairs.

 Collision coverage helps pay to repair your company vehicle or may help pay to replace it if it's a total loss, after a covered accident.

-Comprehensive coverage helps pay for your business vehicle repairs if the car is damaged from something other than a collision (such as theft, fire, vandalism or hail).
-For example, if a storms rolls through and hail damages your company car, comprehensive coverage may help pay for repairs.
+Comprehensive coverage helps pay for your business vehicle repairs if it’s damaged in a non-collision-related event, like theft, fire, vandalism or hail.
+For example, if a storm rolls through and hail damages your company car, comprehensive coverage may help pay for repairs.

 Uninsured/underinsured motorist coverage